morethan987/hugo_main/content/blog/code-collaboration-scheme/index.en.md

 ### Code Formatting

 Code formatting is mainly handled using the `matlab-formatter` plugin.
 After activating the plugin, you can format your code in VS Code by pressing `Ctrl+Shift+P` to bring up the command palette, then search for "Format" and select `Use... to format code`, choosing `matlab-formatter` to apply the formatting.

+### Git Version Control

+A GitHub repository needs to be created to store the entire project files.
+Although the Live Server plugin enables faster real-time code collaboration, it is still necessary to commit and save at key development milestones to maintain the ability to roll back code.

+All Git version control operations are performed on the lead developer's computer, while other supporting developers use the Live Server plugin for more immediate code collaboration.

+- Local `commit` to save small improvements
+- `push` operations are done in major increments

 ## Code Execution